 Since 2018, I’ve been carrying out my work not alone anymore, but with Jacenty Siewierski.

 He is the author of an excellent book on the Christian roots of the West.
 It could be bought in a bookstore or read and download from my site.
 We both are interested in the same area of issues and have nearly the same approach to them.
-Sometimes we focus on different problems, what expands the range of topics that the reader will find on this page.
+Sometimes we focus on different problems, what expands the range of topics that reader can find on this page.

-I am very than glad that we started working together.
+I am very glad that we started working together.
 Close neighbourhood also helps.
 We live close to each other, in walking distance.

 Jacenty Siewierski (to the left) and Jacek Kwaśniewski

 Spis treści / Contents

 Jacenty Siewierski, My professional interests and future plans

 I welcome readers interested in cultural determinants of civilization development, readers of Jacek Kwaśniewski’s website.
 I gladly accepted his invitation to join forces and common work